Managing your information

 We are registered with the Information Commissioners Officer (ICO) as a Data Controller.

-The policy below is written in accordance with current data protection legislation, GDPR, DPA 18 and the NHS requirements concerning confidentiality.
+The Privacy Notice below is written in accordance with current data protection legislation, GDPR, DPA 18 and the NHS requirements concerning confidentiality.

-We may change our privacy policy from time to time, so please check back periodically.
+We may change our Privacy Notice from time to time, so please check back periodically.

 Keeping your data safe and secure